"What one man can invent another can discover"

 § The total energy in a system is always conserved, but in collisions we are usually only able to easily measure kinetic energies, which means we can apply (kinetic) energy conservation only to elastic collisions.

-dimensions, application of conservation of momentum will lead
+three dimensions, application of conservation of momentum will

-to 3 equations relating the components of momentum before and
+lead to 3 equations relating the components of momentum before

 Using the alternative formulation of the second law, , we can write